 Blind faith and superstitions are what bog down society.
 People misled by false beliefs do more harm than good to society.
 Education helps us question, gives us an analytical mind, and helps us reject superstitions.
 An educated mind asks for logic and scientific reasoning behind all actions.

 2. It Helps Us Stand Up Against Wrong And For The Right

 Education helps lower the crime rate.
 That’s because the educated can differentiate between what’s right and what’s wrong.
 Research has shown that increasing the high school completion rate by just 1 percent for all men ages 20-60 would save the U.S. up to $1.4 billion per year in reduced costs from crime.
 This is true for other regions as well.

 Better education opens up a host of opportunities and this is especially relevant in the times we live in where technology and education ensure that opportunities are not bound by geography.

-Better educated people tend to live longer and have better lifestyles.
-For example research conducted in central European OECD countries have shown that a 30-year-old tertiary-educated man can expect to live eight years longer than a 30-year-old man who has not completed upper secondary education.
+Better-educated people tend to live longer and have better lifestyles.
+For example, research conducted in central European OECD countries has shown that a 30-year-old tertiary-educated man can expect to live eight years longer than a 30-year-old man who has not completed upper secondary education.
 While a tertiary-educated woman can expect to live four years longer than a woman without an upper secondary education.

 Education helps turn weakness into strength.
-Education gives us the confidence to stand for ourselves.
-It improves our decision making capabilities, makes us mobile and gives us access to social networks.
-Many researches have proven that in countries where women are subjected to gender bias, education helped them stand up against marital violence, improved their decision making capabilities and helped them take charge of their own lives.
+Education gives us the confidence to stand up for ourselves.
+It improves our decision-making capabilities, makes us mobile, and gives us access to social networks.
+Many types of research have proven that in countries where women are subjected to gender bias, education helped them stand up against marital violence, improved their decision-making capabilities, and helped them take charge of their own lives.